On this page

 Summary

 Okta supports a hybrid configuration that mixes the setups described in both the first and second configurations.
 How this configuration is set up varies from customer to customer.
 One example of this hybrid configuration lays out orgs in a hub-and-spoke pattern like configuration 2.
 A spoke on this configuration can be composed of single or multiple tenants.
-See the diagram below for an illustrated example of this setup:
+See the following diagram for an illustrated example of this setup:

 When to use this option